nilearn/nilearn/doc/introduction.rst

 =====================================
-Introduction: nilearn in two words
+Introduction: nilearn in a nutshell
 =====================================

 .. contents:: **Contents**